AiC-Project/aic-project.github.io/index.md

 ## Using the AiC 2.0 solution

-There are two ways to use AiC 2.0:
+There are two ways to use AiC 2.0 :

 - request access to [the online beta test](https://goo.gl/forms/mwM85JuVu5oWSdHx2)
-- install the solution from [Github sources](https://github.com/AiC-Project)
+- install the solution from the [Github sources](https://github.com/AiC-Project)

 ## Consortium and Funding

 ### The partners behind the project
-The AiC 2.0 project consortium brings together the following industrial and academic partners:
+The AiC 2.0 project consortium brings together the following industrial and academic partners :

-- Alter Way, industrial partner and pilot of the project
+- Alter Way, industrial partner and project pilot
 - Zenika, industrial partner
 - Liafa, academic partner
 - Lip6, academic partner